 Welcome to the official documentation of Godot Engine, the free and open source community-driven 2D and 3D game engine!
 Behind this mouthful, you will find a powerful yet user-friendly tool that you can use to develop any kind of game, for any platform and with no usage restriction whatsoever.

-This page aims at giving a broad presentation of the engine and of the contents of this documentation, so that you know where to start if you are a beginner or where to look if you need info on a specific feature.
+This page gives a broad presentation of the engine and of the contents of this documentation, so that you know where to start if you are a beginner or where to look if you need info on a specific feature.

 About Godot Engine¶

 A game engine is a complex tool, and it is therefore difficult to present Godot in a few words.
-Here’s however our PR presentation, which you are free to reuse if you need a quick writeup about Godot Engine.
+Here’s a quick synopsis, which you are free to reuse if you need a quick writeup about Godot Engine.

 Godot Engine is a feature-packed, cross-platform game engine to create 2D and 3D games from a unified interface.
-It provides a comprehensive set of common tools, so that users can focus on making games without having to reinvent the wheel.
+It provides a comprehensive set of common tools, so users can focus on making games without having to reinvent the wheel.
 Games can be exported in one click to a number of platforms, including the major desktop platforms (Linux, macOS, Windows) as well as mobile (Android, iOS) and web-based (HTML5) platforms.

 Godot is completely free and open source under the permissive MIT license.
 No strings attached, no royalties, nothing.
 Users’ games are theirs, down to the last line of engine code.
 Godot’s development is fully independent and community-driven, empowering users to help shape their engine to match their expectations.
 It is supported by the Software Freedom Conservancy not-for-profit.

 For a more in-depth view of the engine, you are encouraged to read this documentation further, especially the Step by step tutorial.